Climate Adaptation Research Program

 In Their Own Words

 The Funding Stopped.
-The Need Didn't.
+The Need for Locally-led research did not.

-CARP concluded early in 2025 following federal funding terminations tied to changes in U.S. government priorities.
-At the time of termination, 40 additional projects had been selected but not yet fully funded in the 2024 cohort, representing 200+ scholars across 21 countries who were ready to do the work.
+For the scale and scope at which the program operated, the funds were nominal.
+Early investments into disaster risk preparedness, including research, reduce the scale of need for humanitarian assistance when disasters do occur.
+However, at the time of termination, 40 additional projects had been selected but not yet fully funded in the 2024 cohort, representing 200+ scholars across 21 countries who were ready to do the work.

 What This Demonstrates